agelmore/agelmore.github.io/_posts/2015-5-3-Create-pangenome.md

 So now there are 2838 clusters that can be present in 1, 2, or 3 genomes as well as genes that are present multiple times in the same genome.
 The folder `faa_homologues/NC003454_f0_0taxa_algOMCL_e0_` contains the amino acid sequences for each of them separately, but what I want is a single file with a single sequence for each cluster.
 Also, I need them to be in fasta format.

+I got distracted trying to figure out what these extra scripts do:

 ##compare_cluster.pl

-Now we use the GET_HOMOLOGUES script *compare_cluster.pl* which will intersect the cluster files and find a consensus sequence.
+The GET_HOMOLOGUES script *compare_cluster.pl*  will intersect the cluster files and make some graphs.
+It will create parsimony trees to look at divergence of different genes.

 ~~~~
 compare_clusters.pl -o faa_compare -d faa_homologues/NC003454_f0_0taxa_algOMCL_e0_ -t 0 -m -T